 Frank Scaccia MD FACS an Award Winning Dual Board Certified Facial Plastic Surgeon and Otolaryngologist ENT Ear Nose and Throat specialist performs Mole and Skin Cancer procedures in his own private OR Surgical Suite within his Ambulatory Surgical Center.
-The Center is one of just a few in New Jersey (be sure and see the Virtual Tour link to the left)
+The Center is one of just a few in New Jersey.

 Forms of Skin Cancers